ExchangeBC/Our-Project-Docs/wireframes/README.md

 .bmml files are Balsamiq files, which can be forked / edited by those with access to Balsamiq (the wireframe tool  used by some members of the BCDevExchange dev team). https://balsamiq.com/

 We'd love to get your feedback on any of these wireframes.
-Check out the lab on BCDevExchange and see some of these actually being built!
+Soon you'll be able to sign up with [BCDevExchange](http://bcdevexchange.org/) to access the labs, and see some of these actually being developed.